orianapresacan/Rehabilitation/README.md

 * Installation: Navigate to the WebApp/ directory and follow the setup instructions detailed in the WebApp/README.md.

 # Usage
-For Patients: Wear the bracelet during daily activities for continuous monitoring.
+* For Patients: Wear the bracelet during daily activities for continuous monitoring.
-For Physicians: Log in to the web app to view and analyze patient data.
+* For Physicians: Log in to the web app to view and analyze patient data.

 # Contributing
 We welcome contributions to this project.
-Please read CONTRIBUTING.md for guidelines on how to make a contribution.